Navu4/Facial-Recognition-for-Crime-Detection/Python-code/README.md

 - Created the 128-d embeddings i.e. Feature Vectors for each face in the dataset and stored it in eci.picke file.
 > [Encoding_dataset_into_different_folders](https://github.com/Navu4/Facial-Recognition-for-Crime-Detection/blob/master/Python-code/Encoding_dataset_into_different_folders.py)

--Then cluster the images by comparing the Feature Vectors into different folders using "DBSCAN clustering".
+- Then cluster the images by comparing the Feature Vectors into different folders using "DBSCAN clustering".
 > [Encoding](https://github.com/Navu4/Facial-Recognition-for-Crime-Detection/blob/master/Python-code/final_encoding.py)

 - Train the model "LBPHFaceRecognizer" using the labelled images that we clustered in previous step.